 Federal regulations require that all recipients of student financial assistance make satisfactory academic progress toward a degree or eligible certificate.
 Students applying for assistance through the Federal Pell Grant, Federal SEOG, Federal Work Study, Oklahoma Tuition Aid Grant (OTAG), Oklahoma Tuition Equalization Grant (OTEG), Oklahoma Higher Learning Access Program (OHLAP), Direct Subsidized Stafford Loan, Direct Unsubsidized Stafford Loan, and Direct Parent PLUS Loan programs must meet THREE requirements to maintain their financial aid eligibility at Bacone College.
 Read More...

-- Data from mailed in 2012 federal tax returns will be available in 6-8 weeks.
+--Data from a mailed 2013 federal tax returns will be available in 6-8 weeks